JNRowe/jnrowe.github.io/articles/tips/Debugging_python_regexps.rst

 Another exceptional tool for tasks that people often abuse |RegEx| for is python-dateutil_.
-One of the reasons I occasionally turn to this module is that Python's time.strptime_ isn't even capable of parsing timestamps created by time.strftime_, for example if you use ``%z`` in the ``strftime`` call.
+One of the reasons I occasionally turn to this module is that Python’s time.strptime_ isn’t even capable of parsing timestamps created by time.strftime_, for example if you use ``%z`` in the ``strftime`` call.

 All too often you see people trying to solve date parsing problems with